Characters: Mega Man X: Command Mission

 - Taking the Bullet: Intercepts a shot from Shadow's Pulverizer Cannon which was aimed at Zero, which convinces Zero to forgo his misgivings about the Resistance and join the party.

-Steel Massimo is the name of two characters: a hero who refused to join the Rebellion and so was captured and tortured, and a player character who took up the real Massimo's armour and name.
+Steel Massimo is the name of two characters: a hero who refused to join the Rebellion and so was captured and tortured, and a player character who took up the real Massimo's armor and name.
 This second Massimo joins X and Spider when they infiltrate Tiana Camp in order to rescue Nana.
 What he lacks in courage he makes up in determination.

 - Voiced by: Yasuhiko Kawazu (JP), Noah Umholtz (EN)